mlmodena/code-of-conduct/code_of_conduct.md

-Italian C++ Code of Conduct, Version 1.0
+ML Modena Code of Conduct, Version 1.0
 ===========================================

 Introduction
 ------------

-[Italian C++ Community](http://italiancpp.org) is a community intended for networking and collaboration in the C++ community.
+[ML Modena](https://mlmodena.it) is a community intended for networking and collaboration in the Artificial Intelligence and Machine Learning community.

-We value the participation of each member of Italian C++ Community events and want all attendees to have an enjoyable and fulfilling experience.
+We value the participation of each member of ML Modena events and want all attendees to have an enjoyable and fulfilling experience.
-Accordingly, all participants are expected to show respect and courtesy to other participants throughout the conference and at all conference events, whether officially sponsored by Italian C++ Community or not.
+Accordingly, all participants are expected to show respect and courtesy to other participants throughout the conference and at all conference events, whether officially sponsored by ML Modena or not.

-To make clear what is expected, all attendees, speakers, exhibitors, sponsors, vendors and conference staff at all Italian C++ Community events are required to conform to the following Code of Conduct.
+To make clear what is expected, all attendees, speakers, exhibitors, sponsors, vendors and conference staff at all ML Modena events are required to conform to the following Code of Conduct.

-For each Italian C++ Community event, the staff will enforce this code.
+For each ML Modena event, the staff will enforce this code.

 Code of Conduct
 ---------------

-Italian C++ Community is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+ML Modena is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.